USB Powelinc Modems may require recycle after Windows Powers USB port down.

 Computer Group does not Work

-- The PLM may need at least 1 device linked using a set button. – Fix this by clicking on the PLM listing located in the upper left tree control list.
+The PLM may need at least 1 device linked using a set button. – Fix this by clicking on the PLM listing located in the upper left tree control list.
 Click [PLM Start All-Link Mode], use the set button on any Insteon device you have.
-The PLM may have a bug where at least 1 device needs to be linked with its set button.
 This is only pertains to be a fix for software control over computer groups using the PLM to send group commands.